Heartwood is Universal, Antique Heart Pine is Unique

 Just because pine comes from an old building or is dragged from a river doesn’t make it “heart pine.”

-In addition to being unsustainable, the heartwood that made the original heart pine famous, is just not much available in the wood as they trees haven’t had been allowed to grow very large.
-Lot’s of blonde or yellow in the wood is a marker to note here.
+In the wood of new heart pine, the heartwood that made old growth heart pine famous is not well discerned, as the trees haven’t had been allowed to grow large and develop old heartwood, which is a deep amber brown.
+Hence the name – “heart” wood.
+But you will see a lot of blonde or yellow in the wood as a marker to note here.

 The virgin woodland stands of heart pine are now gone forever, although we are fortunate to have some preserves here in the Southeast.
-Today authentic antique reclaimed heart pine can only be recovered from old buildings, factories and homes built over 100 years ago that are now being deconstructed.
+Today, truly authentic antique reclaimed heart pine can only be recovered from old buildings, factories and homes built over 100 years ago that are now being deconstructed.